What’s in This Article

 Safety Standards and Regulations

-SAS follows international safety standards set by organizations including the International Civil Aviation Organization (ICAO) and the European Union Aviation Safety Agency (EASA).
+SAS follows international safety standards set by the International Civil Aviation Organization (ICAO) and the European Union Aviation Safety Agency (EASA).
 These standards cover aircraft maintenance, crew training, and emergency procedures.
 The airline conducts regular audits and inspections to stay compliant, building a strong safety culture across its operations.

 Proactive Risk Management